 Look out for these main symptoms

-Increased urination – check whether your pet is weeing more frequently.
+Increased urination – Check whether your pet is weeing more frequently.
 This is because the glucose draws water with it into the urine.
-For dogs, increased weeing can lead to inappropriate urination such as in the house as the dog is unable to get outside as often or as quickly as it needs to.
+For dogs, increased urinating can lead to inappropriate urination such as in the house as the dog is unable to get outside as often or as quickly as it needs to.